-CO 1 Understand the fundamentals of an operating systems, functions and their structure K1, K2 and functions.
-CO 2 Implement concept of process management policies, CPU Scheduling and thread K5 management.
+CO 1 Understand the fundamentals of an operating systems, functions and their structure and functions.
+K1, K2 CO 2 Implement concept of process management policies, CPU Scheduling and thread K5 management.
 CO 3 Understand and implement the requirement of process synchronization and apply K2, K5 deadlock handling algorithms.
 CO 4 Evaluate the memory management and its allocation policies.
 K5 CO 5 Understand and analyze the I/O management and File systems K2, K4